maclover7/headway/README.md

 The central configuration file is `config.json`.
 Below are a list of keys, and their significance:

+- `attrMap` of type `Object<String, String>`, a mapping of hourStat keys to their proper HTML output heading values
 - `dates` of type `Array<String>`, a list of `YYYY-MM-DD` dates to perform operations on
 - `dayCode` of type `String`, the beginning of the GTFS static trip ID